 Arriving in Soekarno-Hatta Airport

-The vast majority of taxis have no GPS and it is not unusual for the driver to ask you for directions to your destination.
+The vast majority of taxis have no GPS (except for the ‘online taxis’) and it is not unusual for the driver to ask you for directions to your destination.
 It therefore makes sense to prepare in advance, by either printing out the route to your destination from Soekarno-Hatta, or more ideally, by using the GPS on your phone.

 Other rather easy way is use an apps like “trafi” (available on ios and android) which will give you a hint the best way to travel from point to point.
 Alternatively, there are also public transport provided by DAMRI (state owned company for land transportation exclude train), where one of provided route is from Soekarno Hatta Airport to Halim Perdanakusuma Airport directly.
 Ask airport officer to find nearest DAMRI station.